permafrost-dev/stackup/README.md

 ---

-a single application to spin up your entire dev stack.
+A single application to spin up your entire dev stack.

 ## About